Electricity

 Shepard_Energy_Centre_mobile.png

-Located on a 60-acre site east of Calgary, the Shepard Energy Centre is Alberta's largest natural gas-fuelled power generating facility.
+Located on a 60-acre site east of Calgary, the Shepard Energy Centre is one of Alberta's largest natural gas-fuelled power generating facilities.
 Using combined-cycle technology, two natural gas-fuelled turbines and one steam turbine provide more than 860 megawatts (MW) of electricity to the provincial grid - enough to meet almost half of Calgary's current needs.

 Shepard uses reclaimed water from the City of Calgary's Bonnybrook Wastewater Treatment Plant for its process requirements and emits less than half the carbon dioxide per MW of conventional coal plants.